-Write mode for Excel files File exists with named sheet File exists without named sheet File does not exist Overwrite / File Overwrite named sheet, delete all other sheets Add named sheet, delete all other sheets Create file with only named sheet Overwrite / Sheet Overwrite / Sheet Overwrite named sheet Create file with only named sheet Append pend Append to named sheet Create file with only named sheet New New Do nothing Create file with only named sheet Disabled Do nothing Do nothing Do nothing
+Write mode for Excel files File exists with named sheet File exists without named sheet File does not exist Overwrite / File Overwrite named sheet, delete all other sheets Add named sheet, delete all other sheets Create file with only named sheet Overwrite / Sheet Overwrite named sheet Add named sheet Create file with only named sheet Append Append to named sheet Add named sheet Create file with only named sheet New Do nothing Do nothing Create file with only named sheet Disabled Do nothing Do nothing Do nothing

-Overwriting a named sheet is slower than creating a new file and can cause the file size to increase each time (due to string indexing by Excel).
+Overwriting a named sheet can cause the file size to increase each time.
 If this becomes a problem, you can delete the file and re-output it.
-Because of this you should use Overwrite / File if the file will only have 1 sheet.